Are you looking for salon marketing and advertising ideas to grow your salon business?

 Here are some hair salon specials that grow salon sales:

-- Get a free care product with hair color service: By giving away retail, you can avoid discounting your services so that you avoid diluting your pricing.
+- Get a free care product with hair color service: By giving away retail, you can avoid discounting your services to avoid diluting your pricing.

-- Hair makeover gift cards: This is the perfect mother day gift.
+- Hair makeover gift cards: This is the perfect mother’s day gift.
 Always offer gift cards.